-Whilst a clever solution to try and help work towards better oral health, it can be a bit clunky, with a phone holder not being something everyone wants in a bathroom and you don’t really want to have to take this with you when travelling.
+Whilst this is a clever solution to try and help work towards better oral health, the technology it can be a bit clunky, with a phone holder not being something everyone wants in a bathroom and most likely is not something you want to have to take this with you when travelling.

 The position detection technology is a feature that the 9000 offers as an extension of the Bluetooth connectivity that both brushes have.
 This connectivity is a step forward and certainly helps from the point of view of diarising your cleans, holding yourself accountable and improving your brushing routine.
 However, whilst the use of the position tracking and motion tracking is a step in the right direction, it is one that for most, will struggle to justify continuing on a longer term basis for the time and hassle factor.

 The last final major difference between the two is that the older Pro 6500 comes supplied with a little oval shaped object that is powered by 2 x AA batteries.
 It looks like a small clock and acts as this when not in use.
 Known as the Smart Wireless Guide, this connects to the Smart Series 6500 when it has been switched on.